sanjeevai/ML-Capstone/proposal/proposal.md

 First-time, part-time student retention rate at four-year institutions

-Retention rate is for full-time students and we are making predictions for 4-year institutions.
-So, our target variable is **retention_rate.four_year.full_time**.
+Retention rate is for full-time students and we are making predictions for **4-year institutions.** So, our target variable is **retention_rate.four_year.full_time**.

-So there are 2 response variables:
+Therefor, our 2 response variables are:

 1. **rate_suppressed.four_year**: This follows a normal distribution.
 2. **retention_rate.four_year.full_time**: This follow a left skewed distribution.

 - metadata.xlsx

 This file contains information about the variables in our input data.
-It has information about extra variables also, so to improve readability we have highlighted the variables which are in our input data.
+It has information about extra variables also, so to improve readability we have **highlighted** the variables which are in our input data.

 <a id='sol'></a>